aecon/img3D/examples/03_Copy/README.md

 To run the example:
 ```
-python3 copy.py
+python3 duplicate.py
 ```

-After running the example, two new files `output.raw` and `output.nrrd` should appear in this folder.
+After running the example, two new pairs of raw/nrrd files should appear in this folder (`example3.raw`, `example3o.raw`).
-The content of `output.raw` should be identical to `../data/example.raw`.
+Their content should be identical to `../large_data.tif`.